How Much Space You Need Between Cars at Highway Speeds?

 This, in turn, can lead to cases of road rage.
 As mentioned previously, the most important thing for you to do is to avoid tailgating initially.
 However, there is no way to control the other drivers.

 Thus, remain calm if a vehicle is driving close behind you.
 The worst thing to do is react negatively.
-You can then ease off the gas and put more distance before you.
-Avoiding a car wreck should always be your priority!
+You can then ease off the gas and put more distance between you and it.
+Avoiding an auto crash should always be your priority!

 Try to Allow Plenty of Space Between Cars on the Highway